DeviationTX/deviation-manual/source/ch_install.rst

 Uploader.
 Install the driver for the DfuSe tool you plan on using.

-DFU Installation With Walkera DfUse
+DFU Installation With Walkera DfuSe
 -----------------------------------

 Installation of Deviation with the Walkera DfuSe tool is done in